matrix-profile-foundation/tsmp/cran-comments.md

 ## Known Issues (a.k.a NOTES)

+* GNU make is a SystemRequirements.
+  * Requirement of package RcppParallel.
+I haven't find a workaround to solve this NOTE.

-* Installed size is 5.6Mb.
+* Installed size is 7.5Mb.
   * This is due to datasets in this package.
 I believe they are essential to learning all the features of this package.